$L^2$-Euler characteristics and the Thurston norm: Introduction

 Then we get for any $\phi \in H^1(N;\IR)$ that

 \end{conjecture}

 \begin{remark} \begin{enumerate} \item In Section~\ref{subsec:Brief_review_of_the_Thurston_norm} we will recall that the Thurston norm can be viewed as a generalization of the knot genus.
 In particular a proof of Conjecture~\ref{con:Inequality_of_the_Thurston_norm} would give an affirmative answer to Simon's question. \item If $M$ and $N$ are closed 3-manifolds, then the conclusion of Conjecture~\ref{con:Inequality_of_the_Thurston_norm} follows from~\cite[Corollary~6.18]{Gabai(1983)}. \item The condition on the induced map on rational homology cannot be dropped.
 For example, suppose that $M=S^1\times \Sigma$ with $\Sigma$ a surface of genus $g\geq 2$ with boundary.
-Let $N$ be the exterior of a torus knot.
-Then $\pi_1(N)$ is generated by two elements, therefore there exists an epimorphism $f_*\colon \pi_1(S^1\times \Sigma)\to \pi_1(N)$ which factors through the projection $\pi_1(S^1\times \Sigma)\to \pi_1(\Sigma)$.
-If $\phi$ is a generator of $H^1(N;\IZ)$, then $x_N(\phi)\ne 0$ but it is straightforward to see that $x_M(f^*\phi)=0$.
+Let $N$ be the exterior of a non-trivial torus knot.
+Then $\pi_1(N)$ is generated by two elements, therefore there exists an epimorphism $\varphi\colon \pi_1(S^1\times \Sigma)\to \pi_1(N)$ which factors through the projection $\pi_1(S^1\times \Sigma)\to \pi_1(\Sigma)$.
+Since $N$ is aspherical there exists a map $f\colon S^1\times \Sigma\to N$ with $\varphi=f_*$.
+If $\phi$ is a generator of $H^1(N;\IZ)$, then $x_N(\phi)\ne 0$.
+On the other hand $f^*\phi$ is dual to ``vertical tori'' in $S^1\times \Sigma$, which implies that $x_M(f^*\phi)=0$.
 We are grateful to Yi Liu for pointing out this example. \end{enumerate} \end{remark}

 Before we state our main contribution to Conjecture~\ref{con:Inequality_of_the_Thurston_norm} we need to recall one more definition.
 A group $G$ is called \emph{locally indicable} if any finitely generated non-trivial subgroup of $G$ admits an epimorphism onto $\IZ$.
 For example Howie~\cite{Howie(1982)} showed that the fundamental group of any admissible 3-manifold with non-trivial boundary is locally indicable.
+The main use of groups being locally indicable is that we can apply the Gersten-Howie-Schneebeli Theorem~\ref{thm:howie-schneebeli-gersten}.

-Our main result is Theorem~\ref{the:Inequality_of_the_Thurston_norm-intro}.
+Our main result is Theorem~\ref{the:Inequality_of_the_Thurston_norm}. \\